nicoco007/dos2de_collada_exporter/README.md

 ## User Preferences Settings

 ### Divine Path
-This is the pathway to divine.exe, bundled with Norbyte's Export Tool.
+This is the path to divine.exe, bundled with Norbyte's Export Tool.
 If set, the addon can export to the GR2 format, using divine.

 ### Convert to GR2 by Default
 If checked, "Convert to GR2" will automatically be checked when exporting.
 Requires divine.exe's path to be set.